UCR-Robotics/ee144/docs/linux.rst

   and ``~`` is your default home directory under your account.
   For example, ``cd ..`` can take you back to your parent directory, and ``cd .`` will keep you staying at current directory (nothing changed).

+- To zoom in and zoom out in termimal, use key combination ``Ctrl + Shift + "+"`` and ``Ctrl + "-"``, respectively.

+- To reset your robot to its initial pose in Gazebo, use key combination "Ctrl + R", where R stands for reset.

 Environment Variables